LandRegistry/bg-dev-pack-redesign/app/apis/estimate-completion-date.md

 ### Scenarios when ECD is returned

 Scenario 1 - Application reference is valid and matches an application.
-ECD is provided.<br>
+ECD is provided.

 ABR: X000XXX

 <pre><code>